Alcoholism by Country Statistics

 You may think that going out for a binge drinking session with your friends to drink alcohol constitutes alcohol use disorder, but it may not, although this could be the starting point for you addiction.

-The amount of alcohol consumed, in a day, has got to be higher than the accepted average for it to be considered heavy drinking.
+The amount of alcohol consumed, in a day, has got to be higher than the accepted average for it to be considered problem drinking.

 But basically, if your alcohol intake is on a daily basis, then you are probably addicted to alcohol.